Chief Ministers and Governor List 2025 – Roles & GK Insights

 ArticleDescription

-Article 163This article stipulates that there shall be a Council of Ministers headed by the Chief Minister to aid and advise the Governor.
+Article 164This article stipulates that a Council of Ministers headed by the Chief Minister shall aid and advise the Governor.

 Article 167This article outlines the duties of the Chief Minister, which include communicating to the Governor all decisions made by the Council of Ministers regarding state administration and legislative proposals.

-These articles collectively define the powers, duties, and responsibilities of the Chief Minister within the Indian political framework.
+These articles collectively define the chief minister’s powers, duties, and responsibilities within the Indian political framework.

 Key Responsibilities of CMs and Governors